avcoder/unit01-lesson05/slides.md

 # Summary from Last Class
 (5 min)

-- How pseudo-class is used to make this?
+- What pseudo-class is used to make this?
 - Goto https://codepen.io/codevilla/pen/zxYKWjp

 <style>